Robert Lewandowski: 2017–2019: Consecutive Golden Boots and all-time foreign Bundesliga goalscorer

 The season began with Bayern Munich winning the 2017 DFL-Supercup against Borussia Dortmund, in which Lewandowski scored the opening goal for the Bavarians by controlling a low cross from Joshua Kimmich to cancel out Christian Pulisic's opener.
 The match ended 2–2 after extra time.
 Lewandowski, again, scored the first penalty of the shootout as Bayern eventually won 5–4.

 Lewandowski started from where he left in the last season and once again was the top scorer in the early stages of the 2017–18 Bundesliga.
 On 13 December, in the league fixture against Köln, he scored the only goal of the game, to reach Bundesliga's top ten goalscorers of all time.
 A couple of months later, on Matchday 22, Lewandowski again found the back of the net against Schalke 04 at the Allianz Arena to equal the record of scoring in 11 successive home games in a single season, a record also held by then Bayern manager Jupp Heynckes.
 He continued his goal scoring form by netting a hat-trick against Hamburg as the runaway leaders won 6–0, while he also missed a kick from the spot which would have been his fourth goal of the day.
 This was his first penalty missed for Bayern in the Bundesliga, nevertheless he scored the second spot kick to complete his hat-trick.

 On 11 February 2018, he was voted Poland's Footballer of the Year for the seventh time in a row.
 On 22 February, he fired his long-time agent, Cezary Kucharski.
 Lewandowski hired renowned dealmaker Pini Zahavi as his new agent; the hiring of Zahavi was rumoured to be the start of Lewandowski trying to seal a summer move to Real Madrid.
-On 24 February, he played his 250th Bundesliga game against Hertha BSC.
+On 24 February, he played his 250th Bundesliga game against Hertha Berlin.
 On 19 May, Lewandowski scored Bayern's only goal in a 3–1 defeat in the DFB-Pokal Final against Eintracht Frankfurt.

 Lewandowski finished the league as the Bundesliga's top goalscorer with 29 goals.
 This was the third time he won the Torjägerkanone award.
 He finished the season with 41 goals in 48 matches in all competitions.